victoriza/synch/README.md

 <p>Note: If you're curious about when each of these methods is called, this would be a good time to add some logging output or toast messages in SinchCallListener.</p>

-<p>First, since onCallEnded will get called if either party ends the phone call, you can move these two lines from your OnClickListener into onCallEnded:</p>
+<p>Since onCallEnded will get called if either party ends the phone call, you can move these two lines from your OnClickListener into onCallEnded:</p>

 	call = null;
 	button.setText("Call");

-<p>Next, you want the volume buttons to control the volume of the phone call while connected.
-Use the AudioManager provided by Android:</p>
+<p>To make the volume buttons control the volume of the phone call while connected, use the AudioManager provided by Android:</p>

     @Override
     public void onCallEstablished(Call establishedCall) {
         setVolumeControlStream(AudioManager.STREAM_VOICE_CALL);
     }

-<p>Then, to have the volume buttons go back to controlling the ringer volume when the phone call is disconnected:</p>
+<p>Then, to make the volume buttons go back to controlling the ringer volume when the phone call is disconnected:</p>

     @Override
     public void onCallEnded(Call endedCall) {